Crivella/DFT_QE_beginner_tutorial/4_Create/1_Crystal/README.md

   7. Carry out a test calculation using a reasonable guess for the cutoff and k-point set, setting the number of bands in order to report the gap at the Gamma point.
 Use a small smearing.
 Is the gap large or small?

-     Indeed, the small gap in GaAs makes calculations quite difficult to carry out.
+     Indeed, the small gap in GaAs with LDA/GGA makes calculations quite difficult to carry out.
 One must take much care with k-point sampling and convergence tests in general, as well as in choice of pseudopotentials.

   8. Compute the band structure of wurtzite GaAs along a suitable path.
 Use either the Xcrysden k-path tool or the materials cloud seekpath tool: https://www.materialscloud.org/work/tools/seekpath